fusiwei339/agent_self/README.md

     pip3 install -r requirements.txt
     ```

+4. See statistical results of all experiments;
+    ```bash
+    python3 main.py
+    ```

-4. Add OpenAI base and key to the environment (taking Linux / MacOS as an example);
+5. If you want to replicate group conversation, firstly add OpenAI base and key to the environment (taking Linux / MacOS as an example);
     ```bash
     echo "export OPENAI_API_KEY='yourkey'" >> ~/.zshrc
     echo "export OPENAI_API_BASE='https://api.openai.com'" >> ~/.zshrc